dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ```

 If _DV_ does not include any member export declarations exporting the
-representation name `n`, it is treated as if it had declared
+representation name `id`, it is treated as if it had declared
-`export n show Object;`.
+`export id show Object;`.

 *In short, if a view on a type `T` is like a veil hiding `T` and
 showing something else, then the exported members of the